- Introduction

 -

-Database Name: The name of the Destination database where data will be loaded.
+Database Name: The name of the Destination database where data is to be loaded.

 -